December 19, 2017

 The Technical Advisory Group and the Community Working Group for the project were both established in Q1 of 2017.

-On April 6, 2017 the Notice of Study Commencement was issued in accordance with the requirements of the Environmental Assessment Act and the Municipal Class EA process.
+On April 6, 2017 the Notice of Study Commencement was issued in accordance with the requirements of the Environmental Assessment Act and the Municipal Class Environmental Assessment process.

 - Visioning Workshop Presentation

-- Master Environmental Servicing Plan (MESP) and Comprehensive Environmental Impact Study (CEIS) PIC Boards
+- Master Environmental Servicing Plan (MESP) and Comprehensive Environmental Impact Study (CEIS) Public Information Centre Boards

 At the conclusion of Phase One of the project, the following Background Reports and Technical Work Plans have been prepared: